 Suspicious IP throttling is enabled by default for all connections.
-When enabled, you can customize the suspicious IP throttling policies, including changing the threat threshold that triggers throttling, creating a list of trusted IP addresses from which your users can always access your resources, and enabling or disabling email notifications to administrators.
+When enabled, you can customize the suspicious IP throttling policies.
+You can create a list of trusted IP addresses from which your users can always access your resources, and you can enable or disable email notifications to administrators.

 When triggered, suspicious IP throttling will: